TergelMunkhbat/concise-reasoning/README.md

 ## Reproducing Paper Results

 1. Clone the repository
-2. Download the pre-trained models and place them in the `models/` directory:
+2. Download the original pre-trained models and place them in the `models/` directory:
 3. Run the training pipeline:

 ```bash